 Climate change — The causes, effects, and projected impacts of global warming; proposed methods of mitigating climate change; the debate within and between countries about climate change.

 Conflict — This complex theme includes both "great-power" rivalries (e.g., tensions between China and the US) and regional wars (e.g., Iran vs. Saudi Arabia in the Middle East).
 Specific local conflicts, including civil strife in Yemen, Afghanistan, Kashmir, and Syria, will be analyzed in the context of these larger conflicts.
-Central to this themes is the comparison of types of government and the rise of authoritarian governments in particular.
+Central to this theme is the tension between democratic and authoritarian states.

 Human rights — This theme addresses several key questions: What are human rights?
 How are they being threatened?
 What organizations protect them?
 Students will address this theme through case studies on, for example, the treatment of Uighurs in western China and the Rohingya in Burma.
 The role of authoritarian governments is important in this theme, too.